 Offering Periods.
 Unless otherwise determined by the compensation committee, the ESPP will be operated through a series of successive six-month offering periods, which will begin each year on March 1 and September 1.

-During the six months ended December 31, 2021, approximately 27,000 shares of common stock were issued under the ESPP.
-During the six months ended December 31, 2020, approximately 23,000 shares of common stock were issued under the ESPP.
+During the six months ended December 31, 2022 and 2021, approximately 36,000 and 27,000 shares of common stock were issued under the ESPP, respectively.

 Stock-Based Compensation